Paleobathymetry

 The rift grids cover all submerged continental crust, not just those areas that have undergone rifting.
 Submerged continental crust is where the total sediment thickness grid contains valid values but the age grid does not (ie, submerged crust that is non oceanic).

-The rift grids were generated with pybacktrack/supplementary/generate_rift_grids.py using the Müller 2019 deforming plate model:
+The built-in rift grids were generated using the Zahirovic 2022 deforming plate model:

 Note

-The rift generation script pybacktrack/supplementary/generate_rift_grids.py can be obtained by installing the supplementary scripts.
+The rift grids were generated with pybacktrack/supplementary/generate_rift_grids.py.
+This script can be obtained by installing the supplementary scripts.

-This paragraph gives a more detailed explanation of how deformation in particular is used in pybacktrack/supplementary/generate_rift_grids.py… The script allows one to specify a total sediment thickness grid and an age grid (defaulting to those included with pyBacktrack).
+The script allows one to specify a total sediment thickness grid and an age grid (defaulting to those included with pyBacktrack).
 Grid points are uniformly generated in longitude/latitude space on continental crust.
-Next pyGPlates is used to load the Müller 2019 topological plate model (containing rigid plate polygons and deforming networks) and reconstruct these continental grid points on back through geological time.
-Note that plate IDs do not need to be explicitly assigned in order to be able to reconstruct because recent functionality in pyGPlates, known as reconstructing by topologies, essentially continually assigns plate IDs using the topological plate polygons and deforming networks while each grid point is reconstructed back through time.
+Next pyGPlates is used to load the Zahirovic 2022 topological plate model (containing rigid plate polygons and deforming networks) and reconstruct these continental grid points on back through geological time.
+Note that plate IDs do not need to be explicitly assigned in order to be able to reconstruct because functionality in pyGPlates, known as reconstructing by topologies, essentially continually assigns plate IDs using the topological plate polygons and deforming networks while each grid point is reconstructed back through time.
 This ensures the path of each grid point is correctly reconstructed through deforming regions so that we can correctly determine when it enters and exits a deforming region.
 During this reconstruction each grid point is queried (at 1Myr intervals) whether it passes through a deforming network.
 The time at which a reconstructed grid point first encounters a deforming network (going backward in time) becomes its potential rift end time.
 Following that point further back in time we find when it first exits a deforming network (again going backward in time), which becomes its potential rift start time.
 We also keep track of a crustal stretching factor through time for each grid point so we can distinguish between extensional and contractional deformation.